dOrgTech/docs/lifecycle/activation.md

 To redeem your proposal, you will need to:
 1. Click the Redeem for beneficiary button and follow the prompts on your wallet
 2. Use a [DAI bridge](https://dai-bridge.poa.network/) to transfer your DAI back to Ethereum Mainnet
-3. Optionally cash out by transfering it to your exchange of choice and following their process, such as [Coinbase](https://help.coinbase.com/en/coinbase/trading-and-funding/buying-selling-or-converting-crypto/how-do-i-sell-or-cash-out-my-digital-currency)
+3. Optionally cash out by transfering it to your exchange of choice and following their process, such as [Coinbase's](https://help.coinbase.com/en/coinbase/trading-and-funding/buying-selling-or-converting-crypto/how-do-i-sell-or-cash-out-my-digital-currency)

-If you have any trouble with redemption, reach out on [Keybase](https://keybase.io/team/dorg.membrane) or follow the steps below to troubleshoot:
+If you have any trouble with redemption, reach out or follow the steps below to troubleshoot:
 1. Confirm your xDAI by following the transaction [here](https://explorer.anyblock.tools/ethereum/poa/xdai/)
 2. If it's taking too long to complete (more than 12 hours) check the - balanceDiff value in the [xDAI bridge monitoring API](https://bridge-monitoring.poa.net/xdai)
 3. Check [the Mainnet bridge contract's address in etherscan](https://etherscan.io/address/0x4aa42145aa6ebf72e164c9bbc74fbd3788045016#tokentxns) and verify the status of the recent ERC20 transactions.
 There should be no reverted or pending transactions.